 Released on January 30 1987, the animated movie When The Wind Blows was based upon Raymond Briggs’ 1982 book of the same name, and featured the voices of Sir John Mills and Dame Peggy Ashcroft as Jim and Hilda Bloggs, an elderly married couple living in rural Sussex, with the plot centring on their efforts to ‘keep calm and carry on’ as a nuclear strike tears through the country, leaving the couple to depend on their wits, the advice of ‘the powers that be’, and their recollections of life during wartime.

-In bringing the anxieties of the prospect of nuclear annihilation to the big screen, as seen through the eyes of two average members of the public, the film’s release was timely, capturing something of the mood of the decade: Just nine months prior to the film’s release, the Chernobyl disaster shook the world, and a year earlier, the BBC had aired Peter Watkins’ previously un-broadcast psuedo-documentary The War Game (1965) alongside a repeat of the infamous drama Threads (1984) to mark the fortieth anniversary of Hiroshima.
+In bringing the anxieties of the prospect of nuclear annihilation to the big screen, as seen through the eyes of two average members of the public, the film’s release was timely, capturing something of the mood of the decade: Just nine months before the film’s release, the Chernobyl disaster shook the world, and a year prior to that, the BBC had aired Peter Watkins’ previously un-broadcast psuedo-documentary The War Game (1965) alongside a repeat of the infamous drama Threads (1984) to mark the fortieth anniversary of Hiroshima.

 The spectre of nuclear Armageddon – and humanity’s prospects living in a post-apocalyptic world – was a tangible concern of the times that seems almost obsessive when viewed through the lens of ‘80s popular culture, recurring in everything from speculative sci-fi (Riddley Walker) and children’s drama (Z For Zachariah) through to deceptively upbeat chart hits from the likes of Captain Sensible (Glad It’s All Over), Nena (99 Red Balloons), Strawberry Switchblade (Since Yesterday) and Prince (1999).
 In ‘80s comedy, it seems not a week would go by without a reference to mutually assured destruction and ‘the balloon going up’, from the provocative comedy of Not The Nine O’Clock News, Whoops Apocalypse and The Young Ones, to mainstream sitcom fare such as Only Fools & Horses, Brush Strokes and Minder.